syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 {% endhighlight %}

-* The endpointBehaviors contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
-In the following code sample, "WebApplication2.PivotGridServiceAspNetAjaxBehavior" refers to the PivotGridService class under the namespace WebApplication2 in PivotGridService.svc.cs file that is the appropriate behavior for the endpoint.
+* The `endpointBehaviors` contain all the behaviors for an endpoint.
+You can link each endpoint to the respective behavior only using this `name` property.
+In the following code sample, `WebApplication2.PivotGridServiceAspNetAjaxBehavior` refers to the PivotGridService class under the namespace WebApplication2 in PivotGridService.svc.cs file that is the appropriate behavior for the endpoint.

 {% highlight xml %}